 Most people like to share their positive experiences online - and promoting your branded hashtag on the website, email marketing, social media channels and in physical spaces will encourage your customers to give feedback on social channels.
 Displaying those authentic experiences on your website will increase conversion rates.

-For inspiration, check how GlassesUSA has created a social shop featuring the posts by influencers and happy customers.
+For inspiration, check how Hapag-Lloyd Cruises has created a stunning Instagram grid featuring the images from their account and happy customers.

 How do you add a social media wall on your website?

 Creating your social media wall is fast and easy - here’s how to get started:

 1. Set up feeds from various social media channels

 With Flockler, you can set up your own rules on what type of content you’d like to display on your website.
 Instead of selecting each piece of content one-by-one, most Flockler users set up automated feeds from various channels and create a mix of content.
 Instagram and Facebook are the most popular channels, and the list of supported social media feeds breaks down the channels and content types that are available at the moment.